The table design would have a 30"x 60" surface area for the main worksurface. Two…

 WORK ZONE 3 (Reference):

 The reference work zone (shown in red in Figure 1) requires additional bodily movement, such as standing up if seated.
 Infrequently used items such as reference manuals or drawings can be stored here.
+In Figure 2 above, modules used for particular types of testing are located on shelves in the Reference Zone, which require the worker to stand and reach.
 Workplace’s wide assortment of fixed and adjustable shelving (as shown in Figure 3) is ideal for organizing documentation or the worker’s personal items.

 Workplace’s extensive array of workstations and accessories include parts bins, adjustable shelving, and articulating arms that make it easy to organize the workstation layout using ergonomic principles for the task at hand.
 At the same time, every Workplace accessory has the flexibility to be rearranged quickly and easily for different—but still ergonomically neutral— jobs.